Update cluster class to install NFS client on Ubuntu 22.04 and TKGm 2.5.1

 Issue/Introduction

-After upgrade of Ubuntu based classy clusters to 22.04 TKGm 2.5.1 the NFS client is no longer available (installed by default).
+• After upgrade of Ubuntu based classy clusters to 22.04 TKGm 2.5.1 the libnfsidmap1 and nfs-common kernel packages are no longer available (previously, they were enabled by default).

 kubectl describe node $NODE